fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 		- ensure you have the latest version `0.7.0` installed by executing `aea --version`

 	- Automated:
-		- get [this script for Windows](https://github.com/fetchai/agents-aea/tree/master/scripts/install.ps1) or [this script for MacOs/Ubuntu](https://github.com/fetchai/agents-aea/tree/master/scripts/install.sh) and run it on your machine
+		- get <a href="https://github.com/fetchai/agents-aea/tree/master/scripts/install.ps1" target="_blank">this script for Windows</a> or <a href="https://github.com/fetchai/agents-aea/tree/master/scripts/install.sh" target="_blank">this script for MacOs/Ubuntu</a> and run it on your machine

-3. Create a developer account on the [AEA Registry](https://aea-registry.fetch.ai), the package manager for AEA components.
+3. Create a developer account on the <a href="https://aea-registry.fetch.ai" target="_blank">AEA Registry</a>, the package manager for AEA components.

 	- Simply run `aea init` and follow the steps as prompted.
+In the process you will set an author name; this is your **developer handle**.

 4. Fetch the registration agent from AEA Registry via CLI: